 Meanwhile, it has been such a great week and there’s a lot of exciting things happening!
 I know I often express my gratitude on here and I’m doing it again: I am SO grateful for the life I’m living and what I’m creating for myself.
 I owe a lot of my happiness to eating optimally, which has made me a more sound thinker, more decisive, motivated, optimistic, positive, creative and sane.
 I am not the incredibly indecisive (only a little now and much, much less), worried, satisfaction seeking (and never reaching), argument-prone and unstable person that I used to be.
 My brain, gut, cells and body are now healed, happy and supported.

-On another exciting note, Jesse and I registered for a Mobility Wod movement and mobility seminar with Kelly Starrett himself!
+On another exciting note, Jesse and I registered for a Mobility Wod movement and mobility seminar with physical therapist, Kelly Starrett himself!
 Not only are we stoked to learn from Kelly in person, but we get to do so in Honolulu!
 A mini vacation and an amazing learning opportunity!
-You see, Jesse mentioned the seminar to me last weekend and ever since, I’ve been diligent in looking into travel options.
+You see, Jesse mentioned the seminar to me last weekend and ever since, I’ve been diligently looking into travel options.
 Each day, the cards seemed to be more in our favor, so we committed to making it happen yesterday.
-If you have no clue what I’m talking about and don’t know who Kelly Starrett is, I suggest you learn.
-Go buy his book, Becoming a Supple Leopard and check out his Mobility Wod site, linked above.
+If you don’t know who Kelly Starrett is, check out his book, Becoming a Supple Leopard or visit his Mobility Wod site, linked above.